david-m-nicol/pyST/README.md

 ###### Example

-- mbs.py ,  python file with three threads.
+- mbp.py ,  python file with three threads.
 One thread provides a digital twin of an elevator system, another thread executes code presumably converted by pyST.py to create a PLC representation in python, the third is a Modbus server.
+- mbs.py, python file with data structures and methods implementing a Modbus server.
 - args , a command line included when running mbs.py ,
 - dt.py , python file with data and methods creating a digital twin of an elevator that is controlled by the PLC
 - plc.py , python file presumeably created by pyST.py from a .st program designed to control the elevator